 These are seen in Actinomycetes infection

-Presence of >5% Langerhans cells is suggestive of Pulmonary langerhans cell histiocytosis.
+The presence of >5% of Langerhans cells is suggestive of Pulmonary langerhans cell histiocytosis.

 Dust particle inclusions

 Seen in cases of pneumoconioses, asbestos exposure.

 For detecting neutral fat droplets that can be seen in fat embolism.